nschoe/hpm/README.md

 this case, your book will jsut stay the same, again for speed of use)
     - Extracting an entry is working

+- March 31, 2014
+    - Implemeted SHA512-hashing of master passwords to store the hash in the book library

 TODO
 ====
 - Rewrite 'initiate' function to use 'withLibrary' rather than calling